Visitor Info & Trails

 - Parking: Our graveled lot at Lillibridge accommodates approximately 20 cars or 4 school buses.

-- Vehicles: Motorized vehicles, including but not limited to: snowmobiles, ATVs, UTVs, off road trucks, dirt bikes, etc, are strictly forbidden.
+- Vehicles: All motorized vehicles, including but not limited to: snowmobiles, ATVs, UTVs, off road trucks, dirt bikes, etc, are strictly forbidden on the trails.

 - Camping and campfires: Camping and campfire activities are not permitted.